Mortgage Regulations Affect Homebuyers

 Cash To Close

-• Need to disclose interest rate table on an adjustable-rate mortgage if the mortgage loan is an ARM
+Cash to close is the estimated cash required at closing disclosures.
+It need to disclose interest rate table on an adjustable-rate mortgage if the mortgage loan is an ARM.
+This does not apply to fixed-rate mortgages

 Understanding The Loan Estimate

-Mortgage Regulations: Closing Disclosure Form
+Mortgage Regulations Affect Homebuyers: Closing Disclosure Form

 The CFPB’s new closing disclosure form replaces the HUD-1 Settlement Statement as well as the final Truth in Lending Disclosure Form.
 Once it’s time for the mortgage loan to be ready to close, the lender will prepare the Closing Disclosure form which details the terms of the mortgage loan.